objectiveweb/router/README.md

     }

 Other request methods are also valid (i.e. HEAD, OPTIONS, etc), check the example subdir for other uses.

+### Automatic routing

+You can bootstrap the application on a particular namespace using

+    $app->run('Namespace');

+When run, the Router automatically maps the incoming requests to the given namespace.
+For example, a request to /products would instantiate the `Namespace\ProductsController` class.

+If the Controller doesn't exist, the request is passed to the `Namespace\HomeController`.
+Check `example/app-run.php` for a working demo.

 ## Dependency Injection

 Since version 2.0, the Router extends [Dice](https://r.je/dice.html), which provides a dependency injection